Why a video camera inspection is the first step in fixing your plumbing problems

 Or, it might not be your fault at all.
 Old sewer lines will eventually crack and disconnect.
 Tree roots will also grow into a sewer line, causing a backup.
 The problem is, until you get a plumber on site, you won’t know exactly where the problem is or what is causing it.

-Find out fast with a video camera
+Find out fast with video camera inspection

 Plumbers with the latest technology are better able to diagnose and treat your plumbing problem.
 Fortunately, custom-built video cameras are being used to go deep into the plumbing system to find out exactly where and what the problem is.